 Need to Know

-Trailhead has restrooms.
-Trails are multipurpose for walking/hiking/running, dogs are allowed on leash.
-Several small creek crossings, especially after rainy weather, on the Blue/Green trails.
-Trails can also be very muddy.
-Portions of the Black and Blue trails are very rocky.
+The trailhead has restrooms.
+The trails are multipurpose for walking/hiking/running, and dogs are allowed on leash.
+There are several small creek crossings, especially after rainy weather, on the Blue/Green Trail

 History & Background

-With forested wildlife habitats in their natural state and hiking trails for outdoor enthusiasts, Smith Park adds a new feature to Brentwood Citys comprehensive park system.
+With forested wildlife habitats in their natural state, and running trails for outdoor enthusiasts, Smith Park adds a new feature to Brentwood City's comprehensive park system.

 The property also includes the historic Ravenswood mansion.
 Ravenswood was built in 1825 by James Hazard Wilson II.
-It was named for Sam Houston whom the Indians affectionately called the Raven.
+It was named for Sam Houston whom the indigenous people in the area called the Raven.
 Houston was best man at the wedding ceremony of Wilson and his bride Emeline in 1821.